Tiller Resource Center > Getting Bank Data into Spreadsheets

 Automatically Download Bank Transactions to Excel

 Step-by-step setup for automated transaction imports into Microsoft Excel.
-Connect your accounts once and get daily updates without touching a CSV file.
+Connect your accounts once and get daily updates without downloading or formatting a CSV file.

 What Banks and Financial Sources Work With Tiller?